 Specifically, at a close distance of fewer than 10 feet (3 m), my 3×3 Wi-Fi 5 clients were able to get a sustained speed of 314 Mbps out of it.
 When I increase the distance to 40 feet (12 m), it now averaged 242 Mbps, actually faster than the Netgear Orbi RBK50, which is a tri-band system.

 It was hard for me to test the coverage of the Dream Machine + BeaconHD combo mesh, due to the issue with the plug.
 However, it’s safe to say the two can handle some 4000 ft² (372 m²) quite easily, or even more, as long as you can find an excellent place for the Beacon in.

 I tested the system for some 10 days and had no problems at all.
 There was no disconnection and the connection was consistently fast enough to deliver 100 Mbps or faster Internet speed throughout my home.

-The UniFi AP BeaconHD Wi-Fi MeshPoint is a niche mesh point.
-It only works with an existing UniFi controller, especially the UniFi Dream Machine router.
-Technically this is a remarkable and convenient add-on mesh unit.
+The UniFi AP BeaconHD Wi-Fi MeshPoint is a niche mesh point – it only works with an existing UniFi controller, like the UniFi Dream Machine router.
+And then, it makes a remarkably convenient and well-performing add-on mesh unit.

-Design-wise, though, you first need to have a suitable dedicated wall socket waiting for it, which can be an issue for most homes.
+Design-wise, though, you first need to have a suitable wall socket waiting for it, which can be a huge issue for most homes.
 Keep that in mind before getting yours.